AEADataEditor/aea-de-guidance/sample-language-report.md

 > [SUGGESTED] Several suggested metadata elements are missing from the openICPSR deposit.
 Please consult our [additional deposit guidance](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html)

-> [REQUIRED]  ZIP files should be uploaded via "Import from ZIP" instead of "Upload Files" (there should be no ZIP files visible, except in certain circumstances, like when there are too many files).
+> [REQUIRED]  ZIP files should be uploaded to openICPSR via "Import from ZIP" instead of "Upload Files" (there should be no ZIP files visible, except in rare approved circumstances).
 Please delete the ZIP files, and re-upload using the "Import from ZIP" function.

 > [STRONGLY SUGGESTED] Please add the Github repository, or its archived equivalent, as a "Related Publication"